 It ended with a Call to Action, which encourages ITU-T SG 5 to continue leading cooperation among standards development organizations (SDOs) in the interests of harmonized international EMF standards.
 In particular it calls on ITU-T to extend its work on human exposure to EMFs by developing and promoting EMF information and education resources accessible to all communities; establishing specialised EMF assessment and accreditation training programs for developing countries; and promoting open online compliance and reporting systems as well as the development of a standardized online system to demonstrate compliance with international EMF standards.

-ITU-T Study Group 5 Vice Chairman of Working Party 2 delivered a Training Session on ITU-T Recommendations (ITU-T K.52, 61, 62, 70, 83, 90 and 91) on EMF in India on 21-22 May 2013.
+ITU-T Study Group 5 Vice Chairman of Working Party 2 delivered a Training Session on ITU-T Recommendations (ITU-T K.52, K.61, K.62, K.70, K.83, K.90 and K.91) on EMF in India on 21-22 May 2013.

 An ITU Workshop on human exposure to electromagnetic fields in Latin America, kindly hosted by Telefónica took place on 14 August in Quito, Ecuador.
 The event concluded with an Outcome Document which calls on Governments in Latin America and ICT industry to deep the work related to EMF, health and Environment to facilitate the deployment of wireless networks with the participation of the population protecting the environment, the urban patrimony, and the human health under the frame of ITU and WHO Recommendations.